k2loo/Decent-Skins/README.md

 ## FAQ

-**Q: Where is my plugins folder?**
+*Q: Where is my plugins folder?*

-A: Locate it by opening VCV Rack and right clicking on a module > info > open plugin folder. [plugin folder location](/Raw%20Files/z_img/plugin-folder-location.png)
+A: Locate it by opening VCV Rack and right clicking on a module > info > open plugin folder. [example](/Raw%20Files/z_img/plugin-folder-location.png)

-**Why are the screws in my modules still light?**
+*Why are the screws in my modules still light?*

 A: That's baked into the module's code, the files provided here are only background images.

-**Q: How do I revert to the default skins?**
+*Q: How do I revert to the default skins?*

 A: There are two methods.
 First, you could replace the Decent Skins svg files with the originals, also available in this repo.
 Second, you could unsubscribe from your modules for a moment and then resubscribe to them.
 In any case, closing the VCV Rack app and reopening it will cause it to read the plugin folders and notice the changes.

+---

-#### Disclaimer: If a module gets updated by it's maker, it will likely revert to it's default appearance.
-You'll have to replace the default background files with Decent Skins files again.
+Disclaimer: If a module gets updated by it's maker, you may have to replace the default background files with Decent Skins files again.